Dr Emilie Bouhsira

 Her research area mainly focused on vector-borne agents, especially flea-borne pathogens and agents transmitted by the stable fly Stomoxys calcitrans, and resistance to insecticides in fleas and flies.
 She has more than 10 years of experience in the design and the realisation of clinical studies aiming at determining the efficacy of ectoparasiticides against fleas, flies, sandflies and mosquitoes in cats and dogs.

-Emilie is a board member of the European Veterinary Parasitology College and a member of the WAAVP guidelines subcommittee; she is also the treasurer of the French Society of Parasitology.
-She was the treasurer of ESCCAP-France for several years (2016-2019), before becoming its President in December 2019.
+Emilie is the current Secretary of the European Veterinary Parasitology College and a member of the WAAVP guidelines subcommittee; she is also the treasurer of the French Society of Parasitology and the President of ESCCAP-France.